chr7stos/chr7stos/README.md

 ### Hi there 👋

 I am currently working in Product and Data, in the Healthcare industry.
-I am fascinating with areas that are heavily regulated, like healthcare and fintech.
+I am fascinated working in regulated areas, like healthcare and fintech.

 I am a Physicist by education and I like good explanations and data.
 If you are looking for a book about good explanations, have a look at [The Beginning of Infinity](https://www.goodreads.com/book/show/10483171-the-beginning-of-infinity) by David Deutsch.